leotodisco/tars/README.md

 ## 🏗️ Architecture Overview

 - 🔍 **Code Construct Parser** — Extracts functions, classes, and logical blocks using VS Code Symbol API.
+Also supports multi-file links in your codebase!
 - 🔄 **LangGraph Agent** — Powers the self-refining loop and perspective-aware reasoning.
 - 🧠 **ToM Profiler** — Captures your mental state and injects it into agent prompts.
 - 🎯 **Decorator Engine** — Renders inline visual explanations as you code.